For a complete list of our products, click here.

 1. 100 Glycan Array: The 100 Glycan Array is used as a general test to help researchers determine binding characteristics of antibodies, proteins, bacteria, cell cultures, or other potential biological samples to an array of 100 glycans representing the range of glycans found glycosylated to cell membranes.

-Explore our 100 Glycan Array page through this link.
+Explore our 100 Glycan Array page

 2. N-Glycan Array: N-linked oligosaccharides in particular play a major role in intercellular interactions and immune cell functions, making them often preferred glycan candidates for the study of carbohydrate-binding-vaccines, such as HIV Broadly Neutralizing Antibodies (bNAbs).
 The fundamental N-glycan structures provided in the N-glycan Array can provide understanding of basal binding determinants for antibodies or other proteins of interest.

-Explore our N-Glycan Array page through this link.
+Explore our N-Glycan Array page

-Explore our Mucin Glycan Array page through this link.
+Explore our O-Glycan Array page

 4. Heparan Sulfate Glycan Array: Heparan sulfate is a sulfated, unbranched polysaccharide found on cell surfaces as well as in the extracellular matrix.
 Heparan sulfates interact with a variety of proteins and are known to be important to the regulation of many physiological and pathophysiological functions.
 Because of the prevalence and multifunctionality of heparan sulfates, investigation of the binding roles of this type of glycan has become invaluable for understanding how to combat related diseases.
 Our Heparan Sulfate Array can be used to determine the specific binding interactions between various types of heparan sulfates and their potential protein partners via microarray assays.